 Delta aminolaevulinic acid dehydratase porphyria, a hepatic porphyria resulting from low levels of the enzyme delta-aminolevulinic acid dehydratase, has autosomal recessive inheritance with very few case reports in the literature and is not considered here.

 Acute intermittent porphyria, variegate porphyria, and hereditary coproporphyria occur globally, but some regions have higher prevalence due to founder effects (eg, acute intermittent porphyria in Sweden and variegate porphyria in South Africa).
-Worldwide, acute intermittent porphyria is the most common and hereditary coproporphyria is the least common.
-Both men and women are equally affected.
+Worldwide, acute intermittent porphyria is the most common form of acute hepatic porphyria and hereditary coproporphyria is the least common.
+Both sexes are equally affected.